Independent Home Insurance Broker Serving the Yuba-Sutter Region

 Medical Payments

-What Standard Homeowners Policies Do Not Cover
+What Standard Home Insurance Policies Do Not Cover

-Three significant exclusions catch California homeowners off guard regularly.
-Flood damage is excluded from every standard homeowners policy and requires separate flood insurance, especially relevant in the Yuba and Feather River flood plain.
+Three exclusions catch California homeowners off guard regularly.
+Flood damage is excluded from every standard homeowners policy and requires separate flood insurance, particularly relevant in the Yuba and Feather River flood plain.
 Earthquake damage is excluded and requires a separate earthquake policy or endorsement.
 Sewer and drain backup is excluded from most standard policies but can often be added as an endorsement for a modest additional premium.
 We discuss all three with every new homeowners client.

 California FAIR Plan and Difference in Conditions Coverage

-What the FAIR Plan covers
+What the FAIR Plan Covers

-What a Difference in Conditions policy adds
+What a Difference in Conditions Policy Adds

 Earthquake Insurance for Yuba-Sutter Homeowners